Hair and Nails

 At the Mount Sinai Health System, we can diagnose and treat a wide variety of conditions related to hair and nails.
 Our expert dermatologists are here to address your needs:

 - Alopecia refers to hair loss and can affect both men and women.
 Some types of alopecia cause scarring.
 Some examples include androgenetic alopecia, alopecia areata, lichen planopilaris, and others.
 We develop a treatment approach based on the type of alopecia you have.
-We use the most advanced treatments, including platelet rich plasma (PRP).
+The Alopecia Center of Excellence located at the Icahn School of Medicine at Mount Sinai, provides the most advanced treatments including platelet rich plasma (PRP).

 - Seborrheic dermatitis causes red, greasy marks or scaling on the scalp and face.
 It tends to come and go in adults.
 There is a variety of treatments available to help.
 Dandruff is a less severe form of this condition.
 When infants have this condition, we call it “cradle cap.”
 Most babies outgrow cradle cap within 6 to 12 months.